junwatu/clothes-recommendation/blog/README.md

 ### 3. Run

-When step 1 and 2 finished, run the app with this command:
+When steps 1 and 2 are finished, run the app with this command:

 ```shell
 docker-compose up -d
 ```

-If everything running, you will get similar response to this:
+If everything running, you will get a similar response to this:

 ```shell
 [+] Running 3/3